Structural stability of meandering-hyperbolic group actions: Introduction

-In this paper we propose a new notion of \emph{meandering hyperbolicity} of group actions on general metric spaces, which still implies the structural stability in the sense of Sullivan even though the groups need \emph{not} be word-hyperbolic.
-This notion is an extension of the expansion-hyperbolicity axioms given by Sullivan and is satisfied by Anosov actions of word-hyperbolic groups on flag manifolds.
-We establish some basic properties of meandering-hyperbolic actions and explore various examples of such actions, most unexpected among which are actions of \emph{uniform lattices} in semisimple Lie groups on flag manifolds.
-Other interesting examples include actions of word-hyperbolic groups with invariant subsets non-homeomorphic to Gromov boundaries.
+The goal of this paper is two-fold.
+First, we generalize Sullivan's result in two directions and provide a detailed proof along the way.
+We work with locally bi-Lipschitz group actions on geodesic metric spaces.
+We then weaken Sullivan's axioms to what we call \emph{meandering hyperbolicity}.
+This condition still implies the structural stability in the sense of Sullivan even though the groups need \emph{not} be word-hyperbolic.
+Second, we establish some basic properties of meandering-hyperbolic actions and explore various examples of such actions, most unexpected among which are actions of \emph{uniform lattices} in semisimple Lie groups on flag manifolds.
+As for word-hyperbolic groups, other interesting examples include Anosov actions on flag manifolds as well as actions with invariant subsets non-homeomorphic to Gromov boundaries.

-Before describing our results in more detail, let us first summarize the contents of Sullivan's paper \cite{Sul} in order to see the context in which his structural stability theorem appears.
-Let $\Ga<\PSL(2,\C)$ be a finitely generated, non-solvable, non-rigid, non-relatively-compact and torsion-free group of conformal transformations of the Riemann sphere $\p^1(\C)$.
-Sullivan showed that the following are equivalent: \begin{enumerate}[label=(\arabic*),parsep=0pt,itemsep=0pt] \item the subgroup $\Ga<\PSL(2,\C)$ is convex-cocompact; \item the $\Ga$-action on the limit set $\La\subset\p^1(\C)$ satisfies the expansion-hyperbolicity axioms; \item this action is structurally stable in the sense of $C^1$-dynamics; \item the subgroup $\Ga<\PSL(2,\C)$ is algebraically stable. \end{enumerate} Here $\Ga<\PSL(2,\C)$ is said to be \emph{structurally stable in the sense of $C^1$-dynamics} if, for every representation $\rho:\Ga\to\rho(\Ga)=\Ga'<\mathrm{Diff}^1(\p^1(\C))$ sufficiently close to the identity embedding, there exists a $\Ga'$-invariant compact subset $\La'\subset\p^1(\C)$ along with an equivariant homeomorphism $\phi:\La\to\La'$ also close to the identity embedding.
-It is said to be \emph{algebraically stable} if all representations $\Ga\to\PSL(2,\C)$ sufficiently close to the identity embedding are injective.

-Without defining the expansion-hyperbolicity axioms for now, we note that the implication (4~$\Rightarrow$~1) is the main result (Theorem~A) of the paper \cite{Sul}.
-The implications (1~$\Rightarrow$~2) and (2~$\Rightarrow$~3) are his Theorems~I and II, respectively, and (3~$\Rightarrow$~4) is immediate.
-For groups with torsion the implication (4~$\Rightarrow$~1) is false (see Example~\ref{ex:VD}) but other implications still hold.
-For the rest of the paper we will allow groups with torsion.

-It is Sullivan's Theorem~II that we refer to as Sullivan's structural stability theorem in the present paper.
-In fact, its statement is more general than the implication (2~$\Rightarrow$~3) above.
+We now explain Sullivan's structural stability theorem in more detail and exhibit the key idea of our generalization.

-\begin{theorem*}[\cite{Sul}*{Theorem~II}] Consider a group action $\Ga\to\Diff^1(M)$ on a Riemannian manifold $M$ with a compact invariant subset $\La\subset M$.
+\begin{theorem*}[\cite{Sul}*{\S9.
+Theorem~II}] Consider a group action $\Ga\to\Diff^1(M)$ on a Riemannian manifold $M$ with a compact invariant subset $\La\subset M$.
 If the action satisfies the expansion-hyperbolicity axioms, then it is structurally stable in the sense of $C^1$-dynamics. \end{theorem*}